-However, some Christians have become so focused and transfixed on following the first part of Jesus Christ’s greatest commandment – to love God with all your heart, soul, and mind but neglect doing the second part, which is to love your neighbour as yourself.
+However, some Christians have become so focused and transfixed on following the first part of Jesus Christ’s greatest commandment – to love God with all their heart, soul, and mind- that they neglect the second part, which is to love their neighbour as themselves.

 Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven (Matthew 5:16).

 As we praise and worship Jesus Christ, the Way, the Truth, and the Light, let us turn around and look out for pilgrims we need to rescue, save, and love as we love ourselves.